jacksheehy15/milestone-project-1/README.md

 Hover.css:
 Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
 Google Fonts:
-Google fonts were used to import the '' font into the style.css file which is used on all pages throughout the project.
+Google fonts were used to import the 'Oswald' and the fallback font 'Sans Serif' font into the style.css file which is used on all pages throughout the project.
 Font Awesome:
 Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 jQuery: